ptv-logistics/WebFormsMap/README.md

 * In Visual Studio create a new Solution of type "ASP.NET Web Forms Application"
 * Add a link to the Leaflet style sheet in  Site.Master [here](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Site.Master#L9).
 * Add a link to the Leaflet JavaScript source in Site.Master [here](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Site.Master#L23).
 * PTV xMapServer requires an addon for single-tile map images.
 The code is provided by [this GitHub project](https://github.com/ptv-logistics/Leaflet.NonTiledLayer).
-Add the two files NonTiledLayer.js and NonTiledLayer.WMS.js to the Scripts folder of the project and link to them in the Site.Master file [here](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Site.Master#L24-25)
+Add the two files NonTiledLayer.js and NonTiledLayer.WMS.js to the Scripts folder of the project and link to them in the Site.Master file [here](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Site.Master#L24-25).

 ### 02 - Create a MapControl and add it to a Page
 * In Visual Studio we create a new item of type "Web Forms User Control" and name it MapControl
 * The [Markup Code](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/MapControl.ascx) contains the initialization of Leaflet with some properties, that are provided by the [Code Behind](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/MapControl.ascx.cs).
 * The control itself has no size parameters.
 To place it in our page, we first drop a Panel from to toolbox on the page in the designer, set a size, and then drop the map control on the panel.
-To initialize the control, we have to set the cluster name and our token. [code](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Default.aspx#L29-31#L33)
+To initialize the control, we have to set the cluster name and our token [here](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Default.aspx#L29-31#L33).

 ### 03 - Provide the Control with Data and display it on the Map
 * To simulate our database, we just use a plain [CSV file](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/App_Data/Baufeldt.txt) that contains some retail stores with geographic coordinates.